Introduction to Loreline

 Comparison with Ink and Yarn Spinner

 Ink and Yarn Spinner are the two other tools commonly used for interactive narrative.
-Here's how they compare.
+Each takes a different approach to syntax and structure.

 state